On an Erd\H{o}s-type conjecture on $\mathbb{F}_q[x]$: Two Lemmas

-If we replace all type-(b) congruences with $g\equiv \alpha_0 (\text{mod } p)$, the new congruences still cover all polynomials of degree $n-1$ or less, although they cover $\alpha$ now, they still don't cover $g'$.
-So (1) holds still.
+If we replace all type-(b) congruence classes with $\alpha_0(x) \pmod{p(x)}$, the new congruence classes still cover all polynomials of degree $n-1$ or less, although they cover $\alpha(x)$ now, they still do not cover $g'(x)$.
+So (1) still holds.
 By discussing the (3) property again, we can see (3) still holds.
-By repeating similar replacement for other irreducible factors we can assume (2). \end{proof}
+By repeating similar replacements for other irreducible factors we can assume (2).
+This completes the proof of the lemma. \end{proof}